Churachandpur: Geography

 The Churachandpur town is in the valley of Khuga River (called "Lamka plain"), which flows north from the southern border of the state towards the Imphal Valley.
 The town is at the intersection of two roads: the Tedim Road, which runs from the Manipur state capital Imphal to the Tedim Town in the Chin State of Myanmar, and the Tipaimukh road that goes to Tipaimukh in the southwest corner of the state and continues on to Mizoram.
 The junction of the two roads is called "Lamka" in Kuki-Chiin languages.
 At present, the northern portion of the Tedim Road and the Tipaimukh Road make up the National Highway 2, connecting the states of Assam, Nagaland, Manipur and Mizoram.
 In addition to these roads, the road to Sugnu via the Tuineng valley also leaves from the Churachandpur town.

 Churachandpur is a sprawling urban agglomeration, said to be the second largest town in Manipur.
 However it is not a statutory town and does not have a municipality.
 The region is divided into multiple villages and towns, under the supervision of the Autonomous District Council of the Churachandpur District.
-Notable among the towns are Hiangtam Lamka, west of Tedim Road, Zenhang Lamka, east of Tedim Road, and Rengkai to the southeast.
+Notable among the towns are Hiangtam Lamka, west of Tedim Road, Zenhang Lamka, east of Tedim Road, and Rengkai to the southeast, apart from other town wards like Kamdou Veng.